rochaussee/Webex_Organizational_Contacts/README.md

 # Webex_Organizational_Contacts
 Webex App custom web application leveraging the Webex public APIs for Organizational Contacts.

-By using this custom app, users that are not" Control Hub Admin users" can manage the Webex Contacts database through their Webex App.
+By using this custom app,the users that are not" Webex Control Hub Admin users" can manage the Webex Contacts database directlty through their Webex App.
+It's avoid any interaction with a Webex Admin.

 ## Table of Contents